OpenObservatory/ooni-resources/Readme.md

 This repository is used to host the URL lists and resources used by ooni-probe and measurement-kit and to handle the update of them.

+## Contribution notes

+When suggesting changes do not edit things inside of `assets/` as those are automatically generated from https://github.com/citizenlab/test-lists or `bridge_reachability/*`.

 ## Maintainer usage

 If this is the first time you are running this you may have to initialize your